abrennec/tbag_2021/01_audio_rendering/readme.md

 **What?**

 - The historical context of computer music and digital audio.
+- Introduction into audio rendering.
 - Physical and psychophysical properties of sound.
-- Introduction into audio rendering.
 - How to use a digital audio workstation.

 **Why?**

 1) **Historicaly Overview**: We will start with an historical overview of the development and milestones that established computer music and digital audio processing techniques.
+2) **Audio rendering basics**: We will look into common audio rendering approaches so that you get a general understanding and overview of what is actually meant by audio rendering and how it is basically conducted.
-2) **Properties of sound**: We will look into the complex phenomenon called *sound* and its physical and psychophysical properties.
+3) **Properties of sound**: We will look into the complex phenomenon called *sound* and its physical and psychophysical properties.
 This will lay the ground works for understanding how sound creation, propagation, and perception works and what that means for digitally rendering and processing audio.
-3) **Audio rendering**: We will look into common audio rendering approaches so that you get a general understanding and overview of what is actually meant by audio rendering and how it is basically conducted.
-4) **Introduction to Reaper**: We will learn about a digital audio workstation, Reaper, which will be the tool used to handle audio files in this lecture.
+4) **Introduction to Reaper**: We will learn about a digital audio workstation, Reaper, which will be used in this lecture.

 # History of Computer Music